 All pleadings filed shall be randomly assigned to a particular section or division of the court in accordance with La.
 Code Civ.
 Proc. art.
 253.1 before presentation of a pleading to any judge.
-The method of allotment for each district court is set forth in Appendix 3.
+The method of allotment for each district court is set forth in Appendix 9.3.
 Provided, to the extent allowed by La.
 Code Civ.
 Proc. art.
-253.3, each district court shall designate in Appendix 3: (1) those matters that ordinarily will not be allotted to a particular section or division of the court and instead will be signed by the duty judge or by any judge authorized to sign such pleadings; and (2) those pleadings that, although filed in actions that will be allotted, may be presented for signature to the duty judge or to any judge authorized to sign such pleadings.
-Adopted April 1, 2002, effective April 1, 2002.
+253.3, each district court shall designate in Appendix 9.3: (1) those matters that ordinarily will not be allotted to a particular section or division of the court and instead will be signed by the duty judge or by any judge authorized to sign such pleadings; and (2) those pleadings that, although filed in actions that will be allotted, may be presented for signature to the duty judge or to any judge authorized to sign such pleadings.